 When he came to pick me up that night after work…I meekly told him what I’d put him up to.
-I loved his response..a very nonchalant..
+I loved his response..a very suave..

-They sat down at a table across from one another – Scott, so confident, he insisted some money be put down – $20 bucks, to be exact.
+They sat down at a table across from one another Russian roulette style.
+Scott was so confident, he insisted some money be put down – $20 bucks, to be exact.
 They each placed a 20 on the table, then lifted their beers, ready to go – then 1-2-3, GO!
 Within 30 seconds Dreamboat slammed his bottle down.
 Scott was still guzzling.
 Animal House in full motion.

-Dreamboat grabbed the two 20′s, stood up, shook Scott’s hand, said goodnight to everyone, and off we went.
+Dreamboat grabbed the two 20′s, stood up, shook Scott’s hand, said goodnight to everyone, grabbed my hand and off we went.
 No smile..no bragging..no fanfare.
-I melted as we walked out the door – momentarily looking back to see the guys picking up his bottle, studying it, turning it over and over.. like it was a rare gem – looking for any tiny flaw, aka even a drop of beer, so they could call foul.
+I melted as we walked out the door, momentarily glancing back to see the guys picking up his bottle, studying it, turning it over and over in their hands.
+They were looking for any tiny flaw, even a drop of beer, so they could cry foul.

 I knew they wouldn’t.